 Here, you find current public information on the European tool sector.
 You can also visit the sub-categories of the Public Area via the menu above.
 To read about the latest legislative changes that are relevant for the hand tool sector – like the Construction Products Regulation (CPR), obligatory origin marking according to the European Consumer Product Safety Regulation (CPSR) – or have access to information on European Tool Association CEO activities, please visit the Members Area.

-In December 2016 compared with November 2016, seasonally adjusted production in the construction sector decreased by 0.2% in the euro area (EA19), while it increased by 0.6% in the EU28.
+In March 2017 compared with February 2017, the seasonally adjusted volume of retail trade rose by 0.3% in the euro area (EA19), while it fell by 0.2% in the EU28.

 The euro area (EA19) seasonally-adjusted unemployment rate was 9.5% in March 2017, stable compared to February 2017 and down from 10.2% in March 2016.
 This is the lowest rate recorded in the euro area since April 2009.

 In January-March, the net sales of Finnish Kesko’s building and home improvement trade were € 522 mio, an increase of 12.0 per cent.